 Program of Study.
 Participants complete 19 courses and earn 56 credits over five intense 8-week terms.
 The 12-month program includes IBEAR core courses, electives at the Marshall School and other USC schools, a team-building retreat, domestic and international experiential learning trips, and a 4-month long management consulting project.
 Courses are taught by Marshall School faculty with substantial global expertise.

 Management Consulting Project.
-The 5-unit capstone course of the program, the International Business Consulting Project (IBCP) is a proprietary consulting project that requires the integration of prior coursework to make actionable recommendations to senior-level corporate sponsors.
+The 5-unit capstone course of the program, the International Business Case Project (IBCP) is a proprietary consulting project that requires the integration of prior coursework to make actionable recommendations to senior-level corporate sponsors.
 Teams of five to six IBEAR participants from diverse cultural backgrounds and with a broad range of industry and functional skills work together for 4 months under the guidance of Marshall faculty with extensive international consulting experience.
 International travel for primary research is a vital part of many projects.

 Experiential Learning: IBEAR’s International (IELP) and Domestic (DELP) Experiential Learning Programs are a unique way for participants to get an up-close view of key economies in Asia Pacific, and network with business leaders across a variety of companies in the United States.